Difference between OPD and IPD Treatment

 - Dental cleaning or filling of a cavity

-- Physiotherapy appointments authorized by MD
+- Physiotherapy appointments authorized by a doctor

 - Online video consultation

 Not all health insurance plans include OPD.
-Some provide OPD as an additional benefit that has annual limits (e.g. ₹5,000- ₹10,000).
+Some provide OPD as an additional benefit with annual limits (e.g., ₹5,000-₹10,000).

-What is IPD (Inpatient Department) ?
+What is IPD (Inpatient Department)?

 Examples of IPD treatments:

-- Giving birth (normal delivery or C-section)
+- Childbirth (normal delivery or C-section)

 - Treatment for a heart attack requiring ICU admission

-- For cancer treatment requiring hospital admission
+- Cancer treatment requiring hospital admission

 IPD is the core of every health insurance policy.
 It typically includes hospitalization, room rent, ICU admission, surgical procedures, and pre- and/or post-hospitalization expenses.